 Ultimately, regular maintenance contributes significantly to the performance of your vehicle, promoting fuel-economy, efficiency and reliability.
 Having spent many hundreds of pounds on your car, it makes sense to look after it, wouldn't you say?

 A Ford service will include an aircon check, oil and filter change, wiper blade replacement, tyre check and a paint and body check.
 These checks are vital to make sure that your car is running as safely and efficiently as possible, whether you drive a Ka, a Fiesta or a Mondeo.

 Whether you drive a Corsa, and Astra, or any other Vauxhall model, you need to make sure it's in the best possible condition.
 In a major Vauxhall service, the following parts will be checked and changed where necessary - oil and filter, air filter, fuel filter, spark plugs, pollen filter and brake fluid.

 A BMW service will include different checks, based on which package you purchase.
 Basic packages usually consist of oil and filter changes, air conditioning top up and filter change, new spark plugs (petrol) or fuel filters (diesel) and brake fluid renewal.

 What's included in an Audi service?

+Regular servicing is key to maintaining your Audi, whether it's an A1 or an R8.
 Included in an Audi service is an oil and filter change, vehicle health check and a reset service interval display for the 'oil change service'.
-The 'major service' includes those actions, as well as cleaning and replacing air filters (where necessary), replacing spark plugs (petrol) or fuel filter (diesel) where necessary and a full vehicle inspection with a road test.
+The 'Inspection service includes those actions, as well as cleaning and replacing air filters (where necessary), replacing spark plugs (petrol) or fuel filter (diesel) where necessary and a full vehicle inspection with a road test.